 Types of Retirement Accounts: 401(k), IRA, Roth, and SEP

 The main types of retirement accounts are 401(k)s, Traditional IRAs, Roth IRAs, and SEP IRAs.
 Each has its own contribution limits, tax treatment, withdrawal rules, and investment options.
-What kind of account you hold and where you hold it determines how your money is taxed now, how it is taxed later, and what you can actually invest in.
+The kind of account you hold, and where you hold it, determines how your money is taxed now, how it's taxed later, and what you can actually invest in.
 This article covers each one.
-It is general education, not tax advice.
-Your specific situation depends on your income, employer, and filing status.
-Consult a tax professional for anything that needs to be applied to your numbers.
+It's general education, not tax advice.
+Your specific situation depends on your income, employer, and filing status, so consult a tax professional for anything that needs to be applied to your numbers.
 Investing involves risk, including the possible loss of principal.

 The 401(k): Your Employer Runs It

-A 401(k) is offered through your job.
-You contribute from your paycheck, and the investment menu is set by your employer's plan.
+A 401(k) comes through your job.
+You contribute from your paycheck, and your employer's plan decides what you can invest in.

-A traditional 401(k) (opens in new tab) takes money from your paycheck before it is taxed, invests it, and taxes you when you withdraw in retirement.
+A traditional 401(k) (opens in new tab) takes money from your paycheck before it's taxed, invests it, and taxes you when you withdraw in retirement.
 A Roth 401(k) flips that: you contribute after-tax dollars and withdrawals in retirement are tax-free, assuming you meet the holding requirements.
-Many employers offer a match on contributions up to a certain percentage of your salary.
-That match is additional compensation.
-Not contributing enough to get the full match means forgoing part of your total compensation.

-The significant trade-off is the investment menu.
-Your 401(k) can only hold what your employer's plan administrator offers, which is typically a set of mutual funds and target-date funds, not individual stocks.
-You cannot take money out before age 59.5 without a 10% early withdrawal penalty in most cases, and you will owe income tax on the withdrawal on top of that.
+The trade-off?
+Your investment menu.
+A 401(k) can only hold what your employer's plan administrator offers, which is a set of mutual funds and target-date funds, not individual stocks.
+You can't take money out before age 59.5 without a 10% early withdrawal penalty in most cases, and you'll owe income tax on the withdrawal on top of that.
 At age 73, traditional 401(k) holders must begin required minimum distributions (RMDs), whether they need the money or not.

 When you leave a job, you have three options for the old 401(k): leave it in your former employer's plan, roll it into a new employer's plan, or roll it into an IRA.
-Most people roll it to an IRA to get wider investment options and consolidate accounts.
-Cashing it out means paying income tax and the 10% penalty.
-That is almost always the most expensive option.
+Most people pick the IRA for wider investment options and fewer accounts to track.
+Cashing it out means paying income tax plus the 10% penalty.
+Almost always the most expensive option.

 The Traditional IRA: You Open It, Pre-Tax Growth

-An Individual Retirement Account you open and own yourself, independent of any employer.
+An Individual Retirement Account you open yourself.
+No employer involved.

 A traditional IRA works on the same tax logic as a traditional 401(k): contributions may be tax-deductible now, and you pay income tax when you withdraw the money in retirement.
 The key word is "may."
 Whether your contributions are deductible depends on your income and whether you or your spouse are covered by a workplace retirement plan.
-If you are covered by a plan at work and your income is above certain thresholds, the deduction phases out.
-The IRA itself still functions the same way whether contributions are deductible or not.
+Above certain income thresholds, the deduction phases out.
+But the IRA itself still functions the same way regardless of deductibility.
+That part doesn't change.
 Consult a tax professional for where your income falls relative to the current phase-out ranges.

 For reference, the 2025 annual contribution limit was $7,000 for people under 50 and $8,000 for people 50 and older.
-This is a combined limit across all of your IRAs: traditional and Roth together.
-You cannot contribute more than the combined limit across accounts.
-IRA limits adjust periodically for inflation.
-Check IRS Publication 590-A (opens in new tab) for the current year's contribution rules before contributing.
+This is a combined limit across all of your IRAs, traditional and Roth together.
+You can't contribute more than the combined limit across accounts.
+These limits adjust periodically for inflation, so check IRS Publication 590-A (opens in new tab) for the current year's rules before contributing.

-The major advantage of a traditional IRA over a 401(k) is investment flexibility.
-An IRA held at a brokerage can hold individual stocks, ETFs, bonds, mutual funds, or whatever the custodian supports.
-There is no plan administrator limiting your menu.
+The big advantage over a 401(k) is investment flexibility.
+An IRA held at a brokerage can hold individual stocks, ETFs, bonds, mutual funds, whatever the custodian supports.
+No plan administrator limiting your menu.
 Withdrawals before 59.5 carry the same 10% penalty as a 401(k), with some exceptions.
 RMDs begin at 73.
-Loss of principal is possible regardless of account type; the tax wrapper does not protect against investment losses.
+And to be clear: loss of principal is possible regardless of account type.
+The tax wrapper does not protect against investment losses.

 The Roth IRA: Post-Tax In, Tax-Free Out

 You pay tax on the money before it goes in.
-In exchange, qualified withdrawals in retirement come out tax-free.
+Qualified withdrawals in retirement come out tax-free.
+That's the deal.

 A Roth IRA (opens in new tab) is funded with after-tax dollars.
-There is no deduction when you contribute.
-The trade-off is that qualified withdrawals in retirement are tax-free, including the growth.
+No deduction when you contribute.
+The trade-off: qualified withdrawals in retirement are tax-free, including the growth.
 For someone investing over many years, that tax-free compounding can matter a lot.
 But "tax-free growth" describes a tax treatment, not a performance outcome.
 Investments in a Roth IRA can still lose value.
-The account type does not change the investment risk.
+The account type doesn't change the investment risk.

-Roth IRAs have income limits that traditional IRAs do not.
-For reference, in 2025 the ability to contribute began phasing out at $150,000 in modified adjusted gross income for single filers and $236,000 for married filing jointly.
-These thresholds adjust annually for inflation.
-Check the current year's limits at IRS.gov (opens in new tab) before contributing.
-Above the applicable threshold, you cannot contribute directly.
-There is a workaround called a "backdoor Roth IRA" that involves contributing to a non-deductible traditional IRA and then converting it.
-Whether that makes sense in your situation depends on factors your tax professional can evaluate.
+Here's where the Roth gets tricky.
+It has income limits that traditional IRAs do not.
+In 2025, the ability to contribute began phasing out at $150,000 in modified adjusted gross income for single filers and $236,000 for married filing jointly.
+These thresholds adjust annually for inflation, so check the current year's limits at IRS.gov (opens in new tab) before contributing.
+Above the threshold, you can't contribute directly.
+There's a workaround called a "backdoor Roth IRA" (contribute to a non-deductible traditional IRA, then convert), but whether that makes sense depends on factors your tax professional can evaluate.

-One feature that distinguishes Roth IRAs from traditional IRAs and 401(k)s: there are no required minimum distributions during the account owner's lifetime.
-That gives you more flexibility in how and when you draw down the account in retirement.
+One thing that sets Roth IRAs apart from traditional IRAs and 401(k)s: no required minimum distributions during the account owner's lifetime.
+You decide when and how to draw it down.
 You can also withdraw your contributions (not earnings) at any time without penalty, since you already paid tax on them.
-The same annual contribution limits apply as for traditional IRAs, and the limit is shared across both account types.
+Same annual contribution limits as traditional IRAs, and the limit is shared across both account types.

 The SEP IRA: High Limits for the Self-Employed

-A Simplified Employee Pension IRA is designed for freelancers, sole proprietors, and small business owners who want to put more away than a regular IRA allows.
+Built for freelancers, sole proprietors, and small business owners who want to put away more than a regular IRA allows.

-A SEP IRA (opens in new tab) allows contributions of up to 25% of net self-employment income, up to an annual dollar cap (approximately $70,000 as of 2025), whichever is less.
+A SEP IRA (opens in new tab) lets you contribute up to 25% of net self-employment income, up to an annual dollar cap (approximately $70,000 as of 2025), whichever is less.
 This cap adjusts annually for inflation.
 Verify the current limit at the IRS SEP page linked above.
-Contributions are pre-tax, and the tax treatment mirrors a traditional IRA: you deduct contributions now and pay income tax on withdrawals in retirement.
+Contributions are pre-tax, and the tax treatment mirrors a traditional IRA: deduct now, pay income tax on withdrawals in retirement.
 RMDs begin at 73.
-There is no Roth version of a SEP IRA.
+No Roth version exists.

-The SEP IRA is simpler to open and maintain than a solo 401(k), which is the main alternative for self-employed people.
-There are no annual filing requirements for a SEP as long as only the employer (you) is contributing.
+Compared to a solo 401(k), which is the main alternative for self-employed people, a SEP IRA is simpler to open and maintain.
+No annual filing requirements as long as only you are contributing.
 The catch: if you have employees, you must contribute the same percentage of their compensation as you contribute for yourself.
-This makes SEP IRAs less attractive once you start hiring, because employer contributions for all eligible employees are required.
+Once you start hiring, that gets expensive fast because contributions for all eligible employees are required.

-If you are self-employed and looking for even higher limits or the ability to make both employee and employer contributions, a solo 401(k) may allow more total contributions in some situations.
-That is a comparison worth running with a tax professional against your specific income and business structure.
+Self-employed and want even higher limits, or the ability to make both employee and employer contributions?
+A solo 401(k) may allow more total contributions in some situations.
+Worth running that comparison with a tax professional against your specific income and business structure.

 Want someone to manage your investments?